LERCAutomation/DataExtractor-ArcPro-UserGuide/execute/execute.rst

 Running the extract
 ===================

-Once the extract requirements and the options selected, click **Run**.
+Once the extract requirements have been specified and the options selected, click **Run**.

 While the process is running a progress bar will appear at the bottom of the form providing details of progress (:numref:`figProgressBar`).